ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/supported-filetypes-ediscovery20.md

 # Supported file types in Advanced eDiscovery

-Advanced eDiscovery supports many file types to many different levels, which are described in the following table.
-This list isn't finalized, and we'll add new file types as we continue our validation testing.
+Advanced eDiscovery supports many file types and supports them at different levels, which are described in the following table.
+This list isn't finalized yet, and we'll add new file types as we continue our validation testing.
 The table also indicates if a file type can be viewed in the available viewers in Advanced eDiscovery.

 | Mime type | Description | Native viewer | Text viewer | Annotate viewer | Container extraction | Extensions |
 | :- | :- | :- | :- | :- | :- | :- |